Edajve/desktop-file-organizer/README.md

 ### delete command
-passing `-delete` or `-d` and following a file/directory name that you want to delete will purge that file or file/directory passing `-delete all` or `-d all` should delete all files that are on the desktop
+passing `-delete` or `-d` and following a file/directory name that you want to delete will purge that file or file/directory pass `-delete` or `-d` then multiple file names to delete multiple files passing `-delete all` or `-d all` should delete all files that are on the desktop

 ### move command
-passing `-move` or `-m` with a file and a keyword, moves that file to a path based on the keyword
+passing `-move` or `-m` with a file and a keyword, moves that file to a path based on the keyword pass -move, then pass the name of the file you want to move, then pass the prefix of the destination For example
+ * -move filename gkQ   -> this moves the file name called 'filename' to 04-videos-and-screenshots/01-Knowledge-Transfer/04-general-knowledge
+ * for moving multiple arguments just continue to pass the file name and keywords
+ * for example
+ * -move filename gkQ fileNameTwo ktI filenameThree tvB

 ### rename command
 passing `-rename` or `-r` with a file name that is already on your desktop followed by the new name you want to name it